YOUR Clinical TEAM

 John Librett, PhD, MPH

 While in medical school, John was diagnosed with cancer.
+During this experience, he gained valuable insight to the tremendous challenges faces by doctors, patients, and family members.
 As a result of his experience, John found his passion is improving the lives of individuals suffering from catastrophic illness and injury.
 As a cancer survivor, Dr. Librett is a past member of the Lance Armstrong Foundation's Public Health Advisory Board, Clinical Director of the American Medical Athletic Association's Clinical Advisory Board and past chair of a White House Federal Interagency Health Council.
 Dr. Librett is a former health scientist with the Centers for Disease Control and Institute Clinical Conference Series in Preventive Medicine.
 Dr. Librett is recognized for his leadership in preventive medicine, clinical translation and health policy.

 Beth Winter, MNT